frontenddogma/web-development-glossary/manuscript/a.md

 : → Active Server Pages

 ASP.NET
-: A server-side web application framework designed for web development to produce dynamic web pages.
-ASP.NET was developed by Microsoft to allow programmers to build dynamic web sites, applications, and services.
-It was first released in 2002 with version 1.0 of the .NET Framework, and is the successor to Microsoft’s Active Server Pages (ASP) technology.&nbsp;[†](#w-aspnet) ℹ︎&nbsp;[dotnet.microsoft.com/apps/aspnet](https://dotnet.microsoft.com/apps/aspnet)
+: A server-side web application framework designed to build dynamic web sites, applications, and services.
+ASP.NET was first released in 2002 with version 1.0 of the .NET Framework, and is the successor to Microsoft’s Active Server Pages (ASP) technology.&nbsp;[†](#w-aspnet) ℹ︎&nbsp;[dotnet.microsoft.com/apps/aspnet](https://dotnet.microsoft.com/apps/aspnet)

 Aspect ratio
 : A proportional relationship between an image’s width and height.
 The aspect ratio is commonly expressed as two numbers separated by a colon, as in 16:9.&nbsp;[†](#w-aspect-ratio)